persteenolsen/umbraco-13-starter-one/README.md

 11-05-2025

-A Simple Web Application by Umbrco CMS 13
+A Simple Web Application by Umbraco CMS 13 serving as a Basic Starter

 # Create a global json